 I like this definition of “Soon”, just for the fun of it!
-To be more serious, with Routing Area Directors, we evaluated the situation of most IETF YANG modules, as one of the wrap up meetings at IETF 100.
+To be more serious, with the Routing Area Directors, we evaluated the situation of most IETF YANG modules, as one of the wrap up meetings at IETF 100.
 Many are currently in last call and/or under YANG doctors review and will end up on the IESG plate soon.
 I’ll do my best to progress those before I step down as Area Director next March.

 The Tooling and YANG Module Metadata Become More and More Important